Ember.Route Class

 // previous state before the query param property was changed.

-to true will use replaceState
+// Setting replace to true will use replaceState (or its

 // hash location equivalent), which causes no browser history